 Numbers Structure & Calculation Fractions, decimals & percentages Measures & accuracy

-Is in form of 2 terminal papers, Paper 1 - lasting 1 hour 30 minutes and Paper 2 lasting 1 Hour and 45 Minutes, taken in June of Year 11.
-One paper only allows the use of a calculator.
+Is in form of 3 terminal papers, Paper 1 - lasting 1 hour 30 minutes and Paper 2 & 3 lasting 1 Hour and 45 Minutes, taken in June of Year 11.
+Two papers allows the use of a calculator.

 There are two levels of entry: